Randy Schmid, AP science writer with a whimsical touch, dies - WTOP News

-WASHINGTON (AP) — Randy Schmid, a retired Associated Press science writer who seldom missed a chance to add a whimsical touch to his authoritative stories, has died.
+WASHINGTON (AP) — Randolph E. Schmid, a retired Associated Press science writer who seldom missed a chance to add a whimsical touch to his authoritative stories, has died.

 Schmid, 78, died at a nursing home in Falls Church, Virginia, on Sunday, said Mike Bobal, whose late wife was Schmid’s cousin.
 Nursing home workers said he was watching TV and joking with staff the night before.

-His AP colleagues recalled Schmid — his byline was Randolph E. Schmid — as a skilled reporter who could find a simple way to present complicated subjects.
+His AP colleagues recalled Schmid — friends called him Randy — as a skilled reporter who could find a simple way to present complicated subjects.

 “A hallmark of a Schmid story is the light touch, brevity, a pun if possible, and above all speed,” Seth Borenstein, another AP science writer, wrote for Schmid’s retirement in 2011.
 “A public relations official at the Smithsonian said his competitors used to complain that he must have gotten tipped off about stories or press conferences.
 He didn’t.”

-Schmid’s playful touch with language was noted by a former boss in Washington.
+Schmid’s playful use of language was noted by a former boss in Washington.

 One of his last AP stories showcased Schmid’s light approach.